How the Cone of Uncertainty Impacts Digital Projects

-Time and again, we compromise creativity in the name of staying true to contractual commitments.
+Time and again, we compromise creativity and quality in the name of staying true to contractual commitments.
 This constraint means agencies build mediocre products that only minimally satisfy their clients’ needs and typically aren’t portfolio-worthy.
 Worse, many clients are still stuck in a set it and forget it mindset and don’t try to improve these products once launched.
 This wastes valuable opportunities to reach target goals faster.
-Why not strive for the best possible project from the start?
+Why not strive for the best possible outcomes from the start?
 Is it possible to embrace a collaborative, creative approach while maintaining deadlines and budgets?

 The Cone of Uncertainty

-In project management parlance, this time between project negotiation and a better understanding of exact specifications is what is referred to as the Cone of Uncertainty.
-The concept originated pre-internet, in 1950s engineering and construction management, but it applies to today’s web projects.
+The cone of uncertainty concept originated pre-internet, in 1950s engineering and construction management, but it applies to today’s digital projects.
 Its basic premise is that any project has a diminishing range of uncertainty during its life cycle.

-Unfortunately in the case of many web projects, all financial and contractual negotiations are completed upfront, during the period of highest uncertainty.
+Unfortunately in the case of many digital projects, all financial and contractual negotiations are completed upfront, during the period of highest uncertainty.
 And that’s too bad.